PMunch/futhark/README.md

 declaration.

 # Shipping wrappers
-If you've built wrappers with Futhark, and expanded them with a Nim interface and now it's time to share them.
+You've built wrappers with Futhark, expanded them with a nice Nim interface and it's time to share them with the world!
 This section will give some best-practices on how to ship wrappers.
 Since the Øpir tool requires Clang to be installed it can be a bit tricky to get Futhark installed.
 In addition to this Futhark obviously requires access to the C header files, which might be installed in different places based on the system.
 Because of these things you might not want to have Futhark as a dependency for your bindings.
-To help with this Futhark has a `outputPath` argument which can be added to the `importc` block.
+To help with this Futhark has an `outputPath` argument which can be added to the `importc` block.
 This path is where the completed bindings will be stored, and also where Futhark will look for existing bindings to avoid rebuilding them.
 This means that with the `outputPath` set to a file you will need to use `-d:futharkRebuild` to update the file when you make changes in the `importc` block.
 If you set `outputPath` to a folder then `futhark` will store the files with the appended hash in this folder instead of in the `nimcache` folder and caching will work as usual.
 By using this feature you will be able to set a path local to your project and check the generated Futhark file into your version control system.
 But that is only half the job, because to be aware of the cache file Futhark still needs to be installed.
 The recommended way to get around this is to do a `when defined(useFuthark)` switch to check whether the user wants to use Futhark directly or to use the shipped wrapper.
 It is recommended to use the exact name `useFuthark`, this way the user can turn on Futhark for the entire project (in case you have imported another library which also uses Futhark).
 If you want to give the user the option to switch on Futhark for only your project it is recommended to use an additional switch with `useFutharkFor<project name>`.

 A complete sample would look a bit something like this: